Chromatour/cryptocurrency-analytics/README.md

 This NodeJS application was done as a pre-assignment for Vincit Rising Start -program.
 It uses Swagger as user interface and node v16.13.0.
 User can modify currency and cryptocurrencyId in default.json according to CoinGeckos parameters.

-## How to run in local env for development
+## How to run in local environment
  Run the following commands in your terminal while inside the project.

 ```Shell